Free Broken Link Checker For E-Commerce Stores

 While manually clicking every link on a 50-product page could take an hour, this tool checks hundreds of links in seconds — and surfaces the ones hurting your SEO and conversions first.

-"A broken link checker is a tool that scans every hyperlink on a webpage and verifies whether each one resolves to a live, working destination.
+"A broken link checker tool scans every hyperlink on a webpage and verifies whether each one resolves to a live, working destination.
 It returns the HTTP status code for each link — 200 (OK), 301/302 (redirect), 404 (not found), 5xx (server error), or connection failure — so you can identify and fix problems before they affect your rankings or lose a customer."

 The data behind why unresolved link errors cost e-commerce stores rankings and sales